imgag/aiDIVA/README.md

 _Frameshift_ variants will get a default score of 0.9, whereas _synonymous_ variants always get the lowest score 0.0

-Pretrained random forest models using our current feature set can be found [here](https://download.imgag.de/ahboced1/aiDIVA_pretrained_models/).
+A pretrained random forest model (aiDIVA-RF) using our current feature set can be found [here](https://download.imgag.de/aidiva/aiDIVA_pretrained_models/).
 The latest model was trained using scikit-learn v1.3.2.
 The trained models of scikit-learn are version dependent.

+## Meta model
+You can download the pretrained meta models (aiDIVA-meta & aiDIVA-meta-RF) [here](https://download.imgag.de/aidiva/aiDIVA_pretrained_models/).
+For these two models we used a random forest model that takes as features the ranking position and scores from the initial rankings (random forest-based and evidence-based) plus the ranking result from the LLMs and the inheritance mode used in the evidence-based model.

 ## Running aiDIVA